Are Meta Tags Important?

 Are meta tags important?

-Meta tags are important because they impact how your site appears in the SERPs, and thus how many people will be inclined to click through to your website.
-They will therefore impact your traffic and engagement rates, which can then also impact your SEO and rankings.
+Meta tags are important because they impact how your site appears in the SERPs and how many people will be inclined to click through to your website.
+They will therefore impact your traffic and engagement rates, which can impact your SEO and rankings.
+Meta tags are an important part of a solid SEO strategy.
+Although some tags might not have a direct impact on rankings, they do impact how your site appears within the digital ecosystem.
+Additionally, they could be a factor in many non-traditional search results, like Knowledge Graph, Google image search, voice, and more.
+No brand should neglect them when developing content.

 What are meta tags?